Working With Any Dataset

 panl.type.v=solr.StrField

-The panl.type.v=solr.StrField is the property value that Panl parses to determine the available configuration options.
+The panl.type.v=solr.StrField property's value is used by Panl to determine the available configuration options.

 Supported Solr Data Types